DIRECTOR

 SARAH BROCKHAUS

-Sarah is a first-year MFA candidate in poetry at LSU.
-She graduated from Salisbury University with a B.A. in English.
-She is a two-time Best of the Net nominee and her poems can be found in Sugar House Review, North American Review, Tupelo Quarterly, New South, and Cider Press Review.
+Sarah is third-year MFA candidate in poetry at LSU.
+She grew up in Omaha, Nebraska, and graduated from Salisbury University in Maryland with a B.A. in English.
+She is a co-editor for The Shore Poetry and a reader for Poet Lore.
+Her poems have been nominated for Best of the Net and the Pushcart Prize and can be found in places such as The Greensboro Review, North American Review, Tupelo Quarterly, Jabberwock Review, and American Literary Review.

 COMMUNICATIONS & OUTREACH COORDINATOR